salvillalon45/OdinBookClient-theOdinProject/README.md

         ```

     -   **Child and Parents Passing Down Data**
         -   I had a bug where I was creating a new post then the postitem will get render but without the picture I attached to the post.
-After debugging, I realized that the data that was being passed down to the component was updated but since the child component also had a usePosts hook, this hook was retrieving outdated data!
+After debugging, I realized that the data that was being passed down to the component was updated but since the child component also had a `usePosts` hook, this hook was retrieving outdated data!
-        -   To fix it, in the `handleNewPostSubmit()` used in the MiddleContent.tsx file I needed to call the global `mutate()` function so that all the usePosts hook will get the updated data
+        -   To fix it, in the `handleNewPostSubmit()` used in the `MiddleContent.tsx` file I needed to call the global `mutate()` function so that all the usePosts hook will get the updated data
         -   I need to be careful and plan ahead how I am going to organize and retrieve data for child and parent components

 -   **JS Refactoring and Reusable Code**

     -   One area that I noticed was that most of the files are using many of the reusable functions and components I created.
-    -   In this application, I noticed a lot of things that I was doing over and over again.
+    -   In this application, I noticed a lot of things that were getting repeated.
 Such as a Button component.
 My Button component improved drastically from last project.
 This button became even more reusable.
     -   I created 13 reusabled components and three util files with their set of functions.
         -   apiUtils: to handle api calls
         -   authUtils: to handle authentication tooling